luminus-framework/luminus/resources/md/routes.md

 ### Handling file uploads

-Given page called `upload.html` with the following form:
+Given a page called `upload.html` with the following form:

 ```xml
 <h2>Upload a file</h2>